go-aah/docs/middleware.md

 ---
 # Middlewares

-aah framework provides a way to create user-defined `Middleware` for your application very similar to Go lang standard middleware.
+aah provides a way to create user-defined `Middleware` for your application very similar to Go lang standard middleware.

 ### Table of Contents